esaujose7/bons-frontend-challenge/README.md

 Then, on the GameBoard feature we will have the main logic for determining if we win or lose the game based on certain state of the resources.

-I recognize that perhaps the error and loading state handling could be cleaner, the error one using ErrorBoundaries and the loading state being part of each resource reducer.

 ## Available Scripts

 In the project directory, you can run: